All “Milks” Are Not Created Equal

 Dairy: The Real Deal

 Before you reach for a carton of almond milk, soy milk, or other dairy alternatives, it’s important to learn what you’re really pouring into your cup or bowl.
 Dairy alternatives tout a nutrient or two, but they don’t measure up to the nine essential nutrients in cow’s milk.
+Dairy alternatives undergo significantly more processing.
+The raw material is heated and then ground, mixed with water, ground again, filtered, fortified with vitamins and nutrients and then flavored to create a desirable product.
 Cow’s milk is the real deal – the original milk.
 Here are some of the reasons why milk alternatives are no match for the real deal:

-- Sometimes what you leave out is just as important as what you keep in.
-Milk alternatives, such as almond and soy, contains 10 or more added ingredients, including salt, stabilizers, syrups, thickeners and sugar.
+- Milk alternatives, such as almond and soy, contain 10 or more added ingredients, including salt, stabilizers, syrups, thickeners and sugar.
 Dairy milk, on the other hand, is pure and simple.
-Wholesome, nutritious milk is the result of the tremendous care that America’s dairy farmers provide their animals.
+Cow’s milk lists only three ingredients: milk and added vitamins A and D. Wholesome, nutritious milk is the result of the tremendous care that America’s dairy farmers provide their animals.

 - It only takes about 48 hours for milk to get from your local dairy farm to your grocery store’s dairy case.
 Alternatives to milk cannot compare to the freshness of dairy milk.

-Many milk alternatives use fortification to mimic the nutrient profile of cow’s milk and there is no standard nutrient profile across brands.
+Many milk alternatives use fortification to mimic the nutrients in milk and there is no standard nutrient profile across brands.
 Here’s how some of the most common dairy alternatives stack up against natural dairy nutrition:

 - Soy beverages are made from soybeans and contain five to seven grams of soy protein, but the soy protein is a lower quality than the eight grams of high-quality protein found in cow’s milk.

 - Rice-based beverages are generally processed from brown rice and are fortified with nutrients such as calcium and vitamin D. Rice beverages typically contain only one gram of protein compared to eight grams in cow’s milk.